What are some domains that publish BIMI records?

 Building a clean BIMI logo test corpus

-For validator work, I keep the raw evidence with every logo.
+For validator work, keep the raw evidence with every logo.
 The logo file alone is not enough.
 You need the DNS record that pointed to it, the time it was observed, the HTTP headers, and the validation result.
 Without those fields, a later failure is hard to reproduce.

 A BIMI test corpus made of domain, TXT record, SVG file, certificate file, and result.

-I would also keep negative examples.
+Also keep negative examples.
 Save records with missing l tags, invalid URLs, non-HTTPS assets, bad content types, empty responses, oversized SVG files, and profiles your validator rejects.
 Those cases make your error messages better.

 Keep